 When was the last time the organization ran a corporate-level disaster exercise?
 This does not necessarily mean a full-blown exercise; even a tabletop exercise would be an excellent start.
 My suspicion is that you've probably not run an exercise recently, so now is an opportunity to do just that: Begin a campaign to update the current documents and preparedness level –- starting with an exercise.

 Perhaps you can coordinate a half-day tabletop exercise wherein you bring together the key IT, operations and financial management personnel to focus on a simple but highly catastrophic event.
 For one tabletop, I used (as an example scenario) a fire that completely destroyed our headquarters building.
 For another tabletop, the scenario involved a pandemic that caused every third person to be sick or away from work.
-In both these exercises we started out with a series of questions to key managers concerning their actions, contingencies, and how they would get their work done.
+In both of these exercises we started out with a series of questions to key managers concerning their actions, contingencies, and how they would get their work done.

 In the fire exercise, we discovered that unless we had another printer fob located at the check printer in our backup facility, we could not print checks in the event of a fire at our headquarters.
 In the pandemic exercise, we realized that we did have enough VPN licenses, but we did not have enough laptops with full disk encryption for remote access, especially when sensitive data was involved.